dendibakh/perf-book/chapters/13-Optimizing-Multithreaded-Applications/13-3 Core Count Scaling Case Study.md

 ![Thread Count Scalability chart for Blender and Clang with disabled Turbo Boost.
 Frequency throttling is a major roadblock to achieving good thread count scaling.](../../img/mt-perf/ScalabilityNoTurboChart.png){#fig:ScalabilityNoTurboChart width=100%}

-Going back to the main chart shown in Figure fig:ScalabilityMainChart, for the Clang workload, the tipping point of performance scaling is around 10 threads.
+Going back to the main chart shown in Figure @fig:ScalabilityMainChart, for the Clang workload, the tipping point of performance scaling is around 10 threads.
 This is the point where the frequency throttling starts to have a significant impact on performance, and the benefit of adding additional threads is smaller than the penalty of running at a lower frequency.

 ### Zstandard {.unlisted .unnumbered}